starfrost013/Dysnomia/readme.txt

 There will be far more stars soon. e.g brown dwarfs, Sirius, Fomalhaut, white dwarfs, maybe the 100 closest stars?

+--Dysnomia Subsystems--
+Dysnomia v0.5 uses several subsystems to create the text explorable universe:
+DysnomiaID
+--> PlanetID (planets)
+--> StarID (stars)
+.ship
+ShipID (ships)
+Universe OnDemand (a way that loads the in game universe based on position)

 Coordinate System:
 The Coordinate System for Space has two variables: x and y. x=up and down